 The cloud made it easier for call centers to scale businesses as required, manage operations and customize their work models without any expensive and additional hardware.
 With a reliable and stable internet connection, cloud-based software solutions transitioned a seamless experience for virtual call center representatives without any disruptions.

-Moreover, the steady adoption of cloud-based call center software helped businesses eliminate a significant amount of overhead expenses.
+Moreover, the steady adoption of cloud-based call center software helped businesses eliminate significant overhead expenses.
 It decreased employee turnover, among other advantages, to stay ahead of the game.

 The New Normal